Enzo Tonti

 Enzo Tonti (30 October 1935 – 10 June 2021) was an Italian physicist and mathematician, known for his contributions to engineering and mathematical physics.

 Life

 Enzo Tonti was born in Milan.
-He attended an fine arts high school.
+He attended a fine arts high school.
 He graduated in Mathematics and Physics at the University of Milan in 1961.
-He began work there in 1962 as research assistant in the field of mathematical physics.
-In the year 1976, he accepted a professorship at the Engineering Faculty of the University of Trieste.
+He began work there in 1962 as a research assistant in the field of mathematical physics.
+In 1976, he accepted a professorship at the Engineering Faculty of the University of Trieste.
 After retirement, he was nominated professor emeritus.
 He married in 1962 and had three children (two daughters and one son).